ewoodhead/npa-hierarchy/README.md

 The `*Scale =` comment line exists because the npa-hierarchy library by default rescales the problem if it contains rational coefficients.
-In that case, npa-hierarchy multiplies the entire problem by the lowest common multiple of the denominators of all the rational coefficients so that only exact integer and floating point coefficients remain in the SDP.
+In that case, npa-hierarchy translates the entire SDP to one that is equivalent to the original, up to a scaling factor, in such a way that it contains only exact integer and floating point coefficients.
 This is done in order to avoid a possible loss of precision when the library is used with high-precision versions of SDPA such as SDPA-GMP.
 This behaviour is controlled by a global variable `*scale-ratio*`.
 It can be disabled by running `(setf *scale-ratio* nil)` and reenabled with `(setf *scale-ratio* t)`.

 The `problem` macro used above processes a problem in the same format as `solve-problem` and returns an object representing the NPA relaxation.
 (In